 She has choreographed over 50 works for high schools, universities, competitions, and professional dance companies throughout the US and Canada.
 Lillian is deeply grateful to her family, especially Grant, Oliver, and Forest, for their love and support.

-grew up in New York City.
+Tina grew up in New York City.
 Under the tutelage of Michele Cuccaro Cain, she trained and learned to love dance.
-Tina attended Barnard College, Columbia University and graduated summa cum laude with degrees in math and economics.
+She attended Barnard College, Columbia University and graduated summa cum laude with degrees in math and economics.
 Upon graduation she joined Aszure Barton & Artists and performed with the company throughout the United States, including at Jacob’s Pillow and Spoleto festivals.
 Tina became Aszure Barton’s assistant and taught alongside Barton both in the US and abroad.
 She had the incredible honor of being a founding member of Mikhail Baryshnikov’s Hell’s Kitchen Dance, where she also served as the company’s dancer liaison.

 In 2007, she moved to Los Angeles and founded BODYTRAFFIC with Lillian Barbeito.
 Tina often says BODYTRAFFIC is the dream come true, that she never knew she had.
 She is so thankful for the past 10 years and feels so in debt to all who have played a part in this incredible journey.
 In particular, Tina must thank her family and her son Jack for being her greatest inspirations and supports.